HEERA ALAYA

 January 1st, 2021

-Activist Ajeet Singh, the recipient of the Mother Teresa Memorial Awards for social crusaders, is the founder of Guria, an NGO [non-governmental organisation] that works towards combatting human trafficking and the sexual exploitation of children and women.
-Santwana Manju works with Guria as a rescuer and counsellor.
-Ajeet Singh and Santwana Manju’s belief in the power of commitment is compelling, and their rigour in catalysing a better future for children and women is commendable.
+Activist Ajeet Singh, honoured with the Mother Teresa Memorial Awards for social crusaders, is the founder of Guria, an NGO [non-governmental organisation] dedicated to combating human trafficking and the sexual exploitation of children and women.
+Santwana Manju plays a vital role at Guria as a rescuer and counsellor.
+Ajeet Singh and Santwana Manju exemplify an inspiring commitment to their mission, and their unwavering dedication to securing a brighter future for children and women is nothing short of commendable.

 [Silence]

-Heera Alaya: Ajeetji, I don’t particularly appreciate indulging in movie talk; it makes me uncomfortable.
-However, I will make an exception for you and the naive young girls who foster dreams of becoming heroines.
-But first, let me get a few things out of the way.
+Ajeetji, I don’t particularly appreciate indulging in movie talk; it makes me uncomfortable.
+However, for you and for the young girls who dream of becoming actresses, I will make an exception.
+But first, let me clarify a few things.

 To begin with, you can’t beat destiny.
 I didn’t have a clue about movies, let alone wanting to become an actress; I was academically driven.
-Besides, I wasn’t enamoured by “reel heroes” (I never asked for their autographs or photographs or addressed them as Sahib, Garu or Sar).
-Everyone stands on equal ground; I don’t make exceptions.
-Lastly, I worked in five film-hoods; all are untreated sewages overflowing with copious sparkles to deflect what lies beneath perceived glamour and righteousness.
+Besides, I was never enamoured by “reel heroes” (I never sought their autographs or photographs or addressed them as Sahib, Garu or Sar). believe everyone stands on equal footing, and I make no exceptions.
+Lastly, I worked in five film-hoods, [industries] all of which are like untreated sewers overflowing with copious sparkles to deflect what lies beneath perceived glamour and righteousness.

-[To keep the focus on my guests and their exemplary work, I will publish my complete answer later.
-Below is the segue into our conversation.]
+[To maintain the focus on my guests and their exemplary work, I will publish my complete response later.
+This serves as a transition into our conversation.]

-HA: As a sensitive young human being, dealing with this level of toxicity and cruelty took a massive toll on my emotional health.
-So, at a young age, I said: “To hell with the (mostly) illiterate-misogynist-narcissistic-depraved-impotent tadpoles,” and walked away from the predatory pond.
+HA: As a sensitive young individual, grappling with this level of toxicity and cruelty took a massive toll on my emotional well-being.
+At a young age, I decided, “To hell with the (mostly) illiterate, misogynistic, narcissistic, depraved, and impotent tadpoles,” and chose to walk away from the predatory pond.

-My decisions revolve around protecting my soul and integrity, which puts life in perspective.
-What I know for sure is that I am the only hero of my life, sporting my punctured and dented armour and walking my talk (it’s another thing that my life journey has the makings of a Hollywood film).
-Setting myself free is the singular best decision I have made—despite the enormous sufferings that ensued, I am grateful to the universe for honing the qualities essential to honouring life.
+My decisions focus on safeguarding my soul and integrity, which puts life in perspective.
+What I know for sure is that I am the sole hero of my life, sporting my punctured and dented armour and walking my talk (my life journey has the makings of a Hollywood film).
+Setting myself free is the singular best decision I have made—despite the enormous sufferings that followed, I am grateful to the universe for nurturing the qualities essential for honouring life.

 Santwana Manju: Fearless individuals like you, who live their lives on their terms, are what we want, and courage and honesty are what people can’t bear.
 You are living life on your terms.
 Often, a person is 60 or 70 years old before they realise they were living to please people; by then, it’s too late to change their life.

-HA: I value your words of support and encouragement.
+HA: I appreciate your words of support and encouragement.
 Thank you, Manjuji.

 [In unison] Welcome.

-HA: I have been learning about the multiple types of human trafficking and the different vessels employed to traffic victims.
+I have been studying the multiple forms of human trafficking and the different vessels employed to traffic victims.
 Your commitment and involvement toward trafficked victims are beyond laudable.
 Courageous and inspiring individuals like you are real heroes.
 It’s entirely my privilege to be in your company.

 Santwana Manju and Ajeet Singh: [In unison] Thank you.